compolis/GABM/_sources/DEV_QUICKSTART.md.txt

 **Warning about LLM model downloads:**

-If you want to use a local LLM (such as Apertus), see [Apertus.md](Apertus.md) for full instructions.
+If you want to use a local LLM (such as Apertus), see [HUGGING_FACE.md](HUGGING_FACE.md) for full instructions, including authentication and troubleshooting.
 Downloading the model weights from Hugging Face can require a very large amount of disk space (10–20 GB or more per model) and a fast, stable internet connection.
 The download and setup of these models is **optional** for most users.
 If you only want to use API-based LLMs (OpenAI, GenAI, DeepSeek, etc.), you do not need to download any local models.

 If you do want to use a local LLM, ensure you have at least 20 GB of free disk space and be prepared for a long download time.
-For development and testing, consider using a smaller model if available.

 ## 3. Set Up LLM API Keys